 Family pets, if you have any, may take on a new significance.
 One young boy told us that his dog was a source of comfort because it felt warm and soft to cuddle.
 It let him talk as much as he wanted to without interruption, didn’t judge him, and gave him unconditional love and affection.

-Can it help a child to see a bereavement support practitioner?
+Can it help a child to have bereavement support?

 The bereaved children we support at Child Bereavement UK tell us what they need initially is to be with adults who they know and trust.
 However, in time, needs will change, and some children find speaking to a bereavement support practitioner helpful, or in circumstances where the death was traumatic or their grief is starting to negatively impact other aspects of their life in the longer term.